-The Contractor will not be permitted to park construction equipment or vehicles, to repair or refuel vehicles, store construction materials, or stockpile earth materials within this feature.
+The Contractor will not be permitted to park construction equipment or vehicles, to repair or refuel vehicles, store construction materials, or stockpile earth materials within the identified natural feature.
+A minimum setback distance of 12m will be maintained.
 All toxic products required during construction, operation and decommissioning must be transported, handled, disposed or recycled according to provincial and municipal waste management standards and a spill prevention program must be developed and carried out in accordance with MOE Spill Reporting Guidelines (See Appendix D).